 Neapolitan cake with layers of chocolate, vanilla and strawberry buttercream frosting.
-A classic ice cream flavor turned into a delicious and beautiful cake!
+A classic ice cream flavor turned into a delicious and beautiful dessert!

 This is such a pretty cake to make for a celebration or special occasion.
 It looks so elegant but is really simple to prepare.
 Some of my other favorites are cheesecake, chocolate souffles, brownie strawberry trifle, fresh fruit tart and chocolate peanut butter cheesecake.

-We made this cake for my husband’s birthday last month and decided to go with 3 flavors because we couldn’t decide on just one.
+We made this for my husband’s birthday last month and decided to go with 3 flavors because we couldn’t decide on just one.
 Then the idea came to do the fun twist on our favorite Neapolitan flavors.
-Queue a delicious Neapolitan cake!

-My favorite part about this cake is the Neapolitan colored sprinkles and chocolate kisses on top!
+My favorite part about this recipe is the Neapolitan sprinkles and chocolate kisses on top!
 It turns an ordinary chocolate cake into something extraordinary!
-This cake would be perfect for your next celebration whether that’s for back to school, a birthday party or graduation.
+This dessert would be perfect for your next celebration whether that’s for back to school, a birthday party or graduation.
 As Julia Child said “A party without cake is just a meeting.” :)

 Neapolitan cake filling

-What I love about this Neapolitan cake recipe is that it uses box cake mix which makes it super easy!
-Just use one box of cake mix and divide into three cake rounds before baking.
-Then while the cakes are baking, you’ll start making the different Neapolitan frosting layers.
+What I love about this recipe is that it uses box mix which makes it super easy!
+Just use one box of mix and divide into three cake rounds before baking.
+Then while they are baking, you’ll start making the different Neapolitan frosting layers.